Faqir of Ipi

-Haji Mirzali Khan Wazir (حاجي میرزا علي خان وزیر), commonly known as the Faqir of Ipi (فقير ايپي), was a tribal chief and adversely to the British Raj in India from North Waziristan in today's Khyber Pakhtunkhwa, Pakistan.
+Haji Mirza Ali Khan Wazir (حاجي میرزا علي خان وزیر), commonly known as the Faqir of Ipi (فقير ايپي), was a tribal chief and adversary to the British Raj from North Waziristan in what is now Khyber Pakhtunkhwa, Pakistan.

-After performing his Hajj pilgrimage in 1923, Mirzali Khan settled in Ipi, a village located near Mirali in North Waziristan, from where he started a campaign of guerrilla warfare against the British Empire.
-In 1938, he shifted from Ipi to Gurwek, a remote village in North Waziristan on the border with Afghanistan, where he declared an independent state, Pashtunistan and continued his raids against the British, using bases in Afghanistan, with the support of Nazi Germany.
+After performing his Hajj pilgrimage in 1923, Mirza Khan settled in Ipi, a village located near Mir Ali in north Waziristan, from where he started a campaign of guerrilla warfare against the British Empire.
+In 1938, he shifted from Ipi to Gurwek, a remote village in north Waziristan on the border with Afghanistan, where he propagated idea of an independent state, Pashtunistan, and continued his raids against the British, using bases in Afghanistan.
+He had the support of Nazi Germany in his warfare against the British Raj.

-On 21 June 1947, the Faqir of Ipi, along with his allies including the Khudai Khidmatgars and members of the Provincial Assembly, declared the Bannu Resolution which demanded that the native Pashtuns be given a third choice to have an independent state of Pashtunistan.
+On 21 June 1947, the Faqir of Ipi, along with his allies including the Khudai Khidmatgars and members of the Provincial Assembly, declared the Bannu Resolution which demanded that the Pashtuns should be given a third choice to have an independent state of Pashtunistan.
 The British government refused to comply with this demand.

-After the creation of Pakistan in August 1947, Afghanistan and India financially sponsored the Pashtunistan movement under the leadership of the Faqir of Ipi.
-He started the guerilla warfare against the new nation's government.
-However, he couldn't succeed and his resistance diminished in early 1950s.
+After the independence of Pakistan in August 1947, Afghanistan and India financially sponsored the Pashtunistan movement under the leadership of the Faqir of Ipi.
+He started guerrilla warfare against the new nation's government, however he was ultimately unsuccessful and his resistance movement diminished in the early 1950s.

-Towards the end of his life, he expressed regret and said that Afghanistan deceived and used him for its political gains in the name of Islam.
-He also instructed his supporters that they should never help Afghanistan against Pakistan with any plots made against Pakistan.

 Early life

-Mirzali Khan was born around 1897 at Shankai Kirta, a village near Khajuri in the Tochi Valley of North Waziristan, present day Pakistan to Sheikh Arsala Khan Wazir.
+Mirza Khan was born around 1897 at Shankai Kirta, a village near Khajuri in the Tochi Valley of North Waziristan, present day Pakistan, to Sheikh Arslan Khan Wazir.

-He belonged to the Pashtuns ethnicity of the Torikhel branch of the Utmanzai Wazir tribe.
+He was a Pashtun from the Torikhel branch of the Utmanzai Wazir tribe.
 His father died when he was twelve.
 He studied until fourth grade at a government school and later pursued religious studies at Bannu.

 He built a mosque and a house at Spalga, further south in North Waziristan agency in 1922.
 He went to perform Hajj at Mecca and later moved to Ipi in mid 1920s.
-He became a religious figure among the locals and was called "Haji Sahab" and being the local Kanungoh of the region is famous for the introduction of both Sharia and Qanun law to Waziristan and for the introduction of the formal administration of justice and fairness in Ipi.
+He became a religious figure among the locals and was called "Haji Sahab" and was known for the introduction of both Sharia and Qanun law to Waziristan and for the introduction of the formal administration of justice and fairness in Ipi.